 State Correction Officers and Security Hospital Treatment Assistants Plan

-If you are permanently unable to perform your duties because of physical or mental incapacity, and have at least ten years of credited service, you may be eligible for this disability retirement benefit.
-If your disability results from an on-the-job accident, not due to your own negligence, there is no minimum service requirement.
+To qualify for this disability retirement benefit, you must have at least ten years of credited service, unless your disability results from an accident you sustain on the job.
+If your disability results from an on-the-job accident, not due to your own willful negligence, there is no minimum service requirement.

 This is a benefit equal to the greater of:

-- 1/60th (1.66 percent) of your FAS for each year of credited service plus 1/60th of your FAS for each year of service you might have earned if you worked to age 60, but not more than one-third of your FAS.
+- 1.66 percent of your FAS for each year of credited service, plus 1.66 percent of your FAS for each year of service you might have earned if you worked to age 60, but not more than one-third of your FAS.

 This benefit is subject to 100 percent escalation* for changes in the cost of living.
 However, once you become eligible for COLA,** your benefit will include whichever adjustment provides the greater increase.